Wei-LinHsiao/spaced-learner/README.md

 Milestone Two: Get Basic Login, DB capabilites
  - Add login, authentication, and multiple users
  - Save information about entries into database, and pull when needed
+ - Refractor html; add basic template/ navbar for all pages
+    - Switch from linking to pages to url_for's
+ - Create user "hub" page

 Milestone Three: Expand basic app for multiple users
  - Create page to create new entries